Clare Allely faces up to what it means to have a new face.

 Experience with hand transplantation, another highly visible form of allograft, has shown that the immediate post-operative period can be extremely difficult psychologically.
-Effects include neglect (being unable to look at the graft, even turning the head away in sleep), troubling dreams and hallucinations of flying disembodied hands, unexplained somatic symptoms in the hand and elsewhere, delusions (that the hands were in fact the patient’s own, re-planted), anxiety, depression, agitation, horror and psychosis.
-The degree to which these psychological problems are likely to present themselves after facial transplantation is unknown, but for this reason the selection process includes major emphasis on, and preparation for, disruption in facial recognition.
+Effects include neglect (being unable to look at the graft, even turning the head away in sleep), troubling dreams and hallucinations of flying disembodied hands, unexplained somatic symptoms in the hand and elsewhere, delusions (that the hands were in fact the patient’s own, re-planted), anxiety, depression, agitation, horror and psychosis[lref id=5].
+The degree to which these psychological problems are likely to present themselves after facial transplantation is unknown, but for this reason the selection process includes major emphasis on, and preparation for, disruption in facial recognition5.
 However, a facial transplant is not the same as a hand transplant; only the skin is involved, and the graft is not directly visible to the patient.
 Thus, a facial graft may prove less traumatic in the early stages.
 Meticulous pain control is also important, since pain may contribute to re-awakening of the original trauma.

 Immediately following the operation to implant the allograft, the patient is likely to be under intensive care for at least 24 hours and remain heavily sedated for another 24 hours.
 In order to protect the airway and reduce movement of the graft, a tracheostomy and feeding tube will be in situ, and the graft, which will be swollen early on, will be covered to keep it warm.
 As a result, the patient will be incapable of speech or facial movement, although the eyes will remain uncovered.
 This creates difficulties in allowing the patient to take early steps to assess their new appearance and understand how their appearance is changing in order to integrate it into their internalised body image.
 It is also likely to reawaken memories of the original trauma.